Mattciao96/lichen-key-italy/README.md

-# ITALIC Lichen Key Generator
+# ITALIC Lichen KeyMaker

-This tool generates keys to subsets of species defined by specifying their distribution, traits and ecological requirements.
+This tool generates keys to lichens of Italy and Europe based on user selected parameters.

 ## Prerequisites